 A testamentary trust is a trust that can be inserted within a person’s will and activated under certain conditions.
 For example, a testamentary trust may be activated if a testator dies with minor children.
 In such a case, the trust would hold the assets for the minor children.
 Trusts can also be used to provide for special needs beneficiaries or adults who lack the necessary financial skills to properly manage money or assets, as well as for adults who have creditor problems.

-Testamentary trusts or revocable living trusts are also vital for proper estate tax planning.
-For married U.S. citizens with a combined estate of $5,000,000.00 or more in 2012, a trust is essential for capturing the unified tax credit of the first spouse to die.
-If your estate is over $5,000,000.00 in 2012 and you have not done any estate tax planning, you should seek immediate advice regarding estate tax consequences.
+For married U.S. citizens with a combined estate of $11,200,000.00 or more in 2018, a trust is essential for capturing the unified tax credit of the first spouse to die.
+If your estate is over $11,200,000.00 in 2018 and you have not done any estate tax planning, you should seek immediate advice regarding estate tax consequences.

 Irrevocable trusts are often used for estate tax planning, gifting programs, long term care planning, V.A. benefit planning, Medicaid planning, asset protection planning, special needs planning, and holding life insurance proceeds.
 The uses are varied.
 However, all irrevocable trusts are just that: irrevocable.
 Once such a trust is established, it can not be changed by the grantor (person who created the trust).
 Using an irrevocable trust should never be considered lightly as the consequences can be far reaching and devastating, especially when the laws change and make such a trust unnecessary.